krsoninikhil/krsoninikhil.github.io/_posts/2019-04-05-confusing-terms-in-container-ecosystem.md

 ![Container Ecosystem][7] *Source:
  [https://blog.docker.com/2017/08/what-is-containerd-runtime/][8]*

-Docker, the company, also provides an end-user cli client `docker` to interact with Docker Engine and what we use directly on our local systems to manange containers.
+Docker, the company, also provides an end-user CLI client `docker` to interact with Docker Engine and what we use directly on our local systems to manage containers.
 Don't be confused if Docker, containerd and runC all are described as runtimes, they are classified as runtimes but with different and very defined scopes.

-Another interesting project is the Moby Project, which you might have came across if you've been reading about these components.
+Another interesting project is the Moby Project, which you might have come across if you've been reading about these components.
 So, earlier Docker used to be a huge piece of software by Docker, the company.
 With time, they separated out the major components like `containerd` which can be used and developed independently.
 All these components that Docker now uses as upstream along with some tools and framework to assemble them, comes under this [Moby Project][9].
-[This introductory post][12] talks about same in detail.
+[This introductory post][12] talks about the same in detail.

-Another parallel container project is called `rkt`, which implements whole different approach to manage containers and developed by CoreOS.
+Another parallel container project is called `rkt`, which implements a whole different approach to manage containers and developed by CoreOS.
-It has a runtime which supports OCI images but as of now it does not follow exact `runtime-spec`.
-Think of `rkt` as alternative to Docker Engine along with `containerd` and `runC`. `rkt` also has CRI implementation for using with Kubernetes, called `rktlet`.
+It has a runtime which supports OCI images but as of now, it does not follow exact `runtime-spec`.
+Think of `rkt` as an alternative to Docker Engine along with `containerd` and `runC`. `rkt` also has CRI implementation for using with Kubernetes, called `rktlet`.
 Following image captures this comparison along with other details.